Maths

 Mental Maths

-Children are encouraged to develop their mental maths skills every day throughout the curriculum.
-Times tables are explicitly taught giving children the knowledge of what they actually are and how they are formed and also the opportunity to spot patterns and make links.
+Children are encouraged to develop their mental maths skills every day throughout thecurriculum.
+We use Mastering Number resources to embed these crucial skills in the lower year groups and follow our KIRFs progression map throughout the school.
+Times tables are explicitly taught with facts broken down and introduced sequentially giving children the knowledge of what they actually are and how they are formed and also the opportunity to spot patterns and make links.
+The MTC test, taken in year four, is the result of a build up of these crucial skills in years one to four which form the bedrock of their mathematical journey.

 Target Tables are used to assess children’s fluency in recall and also their problem solving and reasoning skills.
 Focus Facts help children to break down the times tables into key pieces of knowledge and a deep understanding of inverses enables children to spot patterns and relationships.